arcus-smart-home/arcusplatform/khakis/README.md

+# Khakis - Arcus Infrastructure

+Arcus utilizes Cassandra, Kafka, and Zookeeper in order to support arcusplatform.
+This sub-project contains the necessary Dockerfiles and scripts to build and run the Arcus containers.
+For a production deployment, it is recommended to use some form of container orchestration, e.g. Docker Compose or Kubernetes.
-## Building the Iris 2 docker images
+## Building the Arcus docker images

-Running the following command on the console will build all of the docker images required for the Iris 2 platform.
+Running the following command on the console will build all of the docker images required for the Arcus Platform.

 ```
 $ ./bin/build.sh